 There is no perfect alternative for NFL+.
 But the closest is simply an HD antenna, which will generally allow you to watch all your local team’s games as well as Sunday Night Football and Monday Night Football.

 The structure of the NFL season makes fans choose what games they want to watch live.
 Every Sunday, there are normally 3 games playing at 1:00 pm (EDT) and 3 games at 4:00 pm (EDT).
 They are divided between Fox and CBS.

 So there are two problems with live TV.
 First, your local Fox and CBS affiliates will only show one of the live NFL games they air at each timeslot.
 Normally, that’s good news if you are a fan of the local team.
 But if not, you may not have access to the game you want to watch.

 The other problem is that you can only watch one game at a time.
-But even if you have NFL Game Pass, you will probably still want a way to watch live games.
-In addition to the two each Sunday afternoon, you also get to watch the night games on Thursdays (NFL Network), Sundays (NBC), and Mondays (ESPN).
+But even if you have NFL+ Premium, you will probably still want a way to live stream games.
+In addition to the two each Sunday afternoon, you also get to watch the night games on Thursdays (Amazon), Sundays (NBC), and Mondays (ESPN).

 Here are our favorite streaming services to catch all the live football throughout the season:

 - FuboTV: A great all-around service with a focus on sports offering over 110 channels.
 FuboTV allows you to try out its service free for 7 days.